Skip to content

 Collects Future State: Dark Detective #1-4, Future State: Catwoman #1-2, Future State: Harley Quinn #1-2, Future State: Robin Eternal #1-2, Future State: Batman/Superman #1-2.

 The conclusion of the Future State leads into DC’s Infinite Frontier relaunch and a new Harley Quinn series.
-Harley Quinn is moved back to Gotham City, where she frequently interacts with and aids the Batman family,
+In this era, Harley returns to Gotham City, reconnecting with the city’s familiar locales and characters.
+She frequently interacts with and occasionally aids members of the Batman family.

-James Tynion IV concluded his Batman run with a crossover event called Fear State in which Harley Quinn played a part.
+James Tynion IV concluded his Batman run with a crossover event called Fear State, in which Harley Quinn played a part.
 Gotham City is on the brink of martial law as Batman fights a two-front battle!
-The Scarecrow is unleashing a devasting attack on the city while the Magistrate has made their move to invade!
-To know more about it, follow the reading order.
+The Scarecrow is unleashing a devastating attack on the city, while the Magistrate has made their move to invade!

-During the Summer of 2023, DC stopped (almost) everything for its Knight Terrors crossover event.
+With Harley Quinn #28, a new creative team came on board: writer Tini Howard and artist Sweeney Boo.
+It was right before the Summer of 2023, when DC stopped (almost) everything for its Knight Terrors crossover event.
 Harley’s series was also paused, but she had her Knight Terrors miniseries.
-To learn more about the event, check out our dedicated article.

 Out of Continuity Harley Quinn